Cosmogony: Scientific cosmogenesis

-A Big Bang model for the dynamics of the universe is widely agreed among cosmologists.
-Like most physical models, Big Bang models describe changes of state.
+Cosmic inflation together with the Big Bang model are widely agreed among cosmologists to describe the dynamics of the early universe.
+It is unknown what came before inflation, or what the initial conditions for inflation are.
 Few physical models are designed to determine initial conditions: initial states are given by experimental measurements or by hypothesis.

-In cosmology, the initial state would be the origin of the universe.
 It is considered a valid challenge to address but there are significant disagreements over even the form of acceptable answers.

 Initial singularity

-Since the Big Bang model describes an expanding and cooling universe, it must have been denser and hotter in the past.
+Since the Big Bang model describes an expanding and cooling universe, a naive extrapolation backwards in time means that it would have been denser and hotter in the past.
 Conceptually the model can be extrapolated back to time zero.
 However, this process cannot be run all the way back to time zero: the standard model assumes a density low enough to avoid quantum effects.
 As the model is followed to smaller times the density exceeds the validity of general relativity.
-This point in time is called the Planck time.